DataDog/integrations-core/kubevirt_controller/README.md

 ### Installation

-The Kubevirt Controller check is included in the [Datadog Agent][2] package.
+The KubeVirt Controller check is included in the [Datadog Agent][2] package.
 No additional installation is needed on your server.

 ### Configuration